 While you’ll experience some of the best activities in this Miami 2-day itinerary, I’m sure you’ll have such a great time in the Magic City that you’ll want to plan another trip and spend more time exploring the city.

 And if you decide to stay longer than 2 days in Miami, you can easily add on day trips to level up your South Florida experience.
 Consider taking a day trip to Key West, where you can experience the history and culture of the Florida Keys.

 What is Miami known for?

 Miami is renowned for its warm weather, beautiful sandy beaches, architecture, diverse food culture, and sizzling nightlife.

-Miami is also known for its art, culture, and annual events and festivals like Art Basel which draw people from all over the globe.
+Miami is also known for its art, culture, and annual events and festivals like Art Basel, which draw people from around the globe.

-There is undoubtedly something for everyone to enjoy with so much to see and do in this spectacular city.
+There is undoubtedly something everyone can enjoy, with so much to see and do in this spectacular city.
 Some of its most popular activities and attractions include:

 - Miami Beach & South Beach